booi-dev/todo-redux-app/README.md

-A form to add new tasks
+A form to add new tasks.
+X
-A list to display all the tasks
+A list to display all the tasks.
+X
 A button to mark a task as completed
 A button to delete a task
 An option to edit an existing task